 In 2020, the FCC Group carried out an exhaustive update of the previous materiality study, in order to identify the most relevant social, environmental and governance issues for each of its business lines (FCC Servicios Medioambientales, Aqualia, Construcción and Cementos Portland Valderrivas).
 This identification of the main non-financial matters fulfils a double function, since it allows the definition of the contents of this report in accordance with the indications of the Global Reporting Initiative (GRI) while, at the same time, serving as support for the definition of the future Master Plan of the FCC Group.
-In order to reflect in greater detail the priorities of each of the FCC Group's business lines, this update has involved the redefinition of the matters evaluated with respect to the previous study, which have gone from 12 to a total of 23.
-These matters are aligned with the main sustainability reporting frameworks, as well as with the legal requirements to which the FCC Group is subject.
+In order to reflect in greater detail the priorities of each of the FCC Group's business lines, this update has involved the redefinition of the matters are aligned with the main sustainability reporting frameworks, as well as with the legal requirements to which the FCC Group is subject.

-This study has incorporated, through a documentary analysis, information related to the following stakeholders: investors, competitors, industry associations, clients and society.
+This study has incorporated, through a documentary analysis, information related to the following stakeholders: investors, competitors, industry associations, clients7 and society.
 Likewise, internally, the management team of each of the businesses has been involved, as well as mainstream Central Services departments.
 The results of this study reflect the most important issues for the Group's stakeholders and those with the greatest significance and impact on each of the FCC Group's business lines.
 In the case of Aqualia, a specific materiality analysis has been conducted, and its results have been adapted to the issues identified at FCC Group level.